serenity-js/serenity-js/documentation/website/src/handbook/tutorials/the-trouble-with-test-scripts.md

 ## Cucumber

-At this point you're probably wondering if adding [Cucumber](https://github.com/cucumber/cucumber-js) into the mix could introduce the layer of abstraction our example code so desperately needs?
+At this point, you're probably wondering if adding [Cucumber](https://github.com/cucumber/cucumber-js) into the mix could introduce the layer of abstraction our example code so desperately needs?

-What such move would definitely help us with is to introduce a layer of domain-specific language we could use to capture the vernacular of the business stakeholders.
+What such a move would definitely help us with is to introduce a layer of domain-specific language we could use to capture the vernacular of the business stakeholders.
 Additionally, expressing acceptance test scenarios in a human-readable language, such as English, makes it easier for non-technical stakeholders to work with and review.

 At the business level, our test scenario could be expressed as follows: